2019 Session Descriptions

 We all enter the child welfare field with a passion for making a difference for children.
 There are often best practices that may be missed while we are tracking rules, protocols, and service plans.
 Many child welfare professionals feel they are checking boxes or blindly following a mandated template.
 This interactive workshop will encourage practitioners to expand their view of options available for each client, offering alternative ways to interact with stakeholders such as birth families, state workers, medical professionals, the legal system, and others, during a child’s journey through the child welfare system.
 We will examine legal, ethical, and out-of-the-box ways to approach all elements of the system for the benefit of each child.
 Let’s look outside the proverbial box of assigned routes in a case, seek alternatives which may better serve families, push for better outcomes for children, and enhance the work experience of committed child advocates trying to help children.

-Presenter: Heidi Cox, Vice President and General Council, The Gladney Center for Adoption, and Joy Barnes Majors
+Presenter: Heidi Cox, Vice President and General Council, and Joy Barnes Majors, New Beginnings Supervisor, The Gladney Center for Adoption

 E7 Fundraising: Whose Job Is It Anyway?